Martin-Gleiss/smartvisu/trunk/readme.txt

         Note: Do not use "base.html, basic.html, device.html", these are system pages

-    5. Fill the page with your prefered content and widgets
+    5. Fill the page with your preferred content and widgets

     6. If you need to change the design, use a "visu.css" - stylesheet file in your pages-directory ("visu" or "YOURNAME")